 shipping systems fit for the future

-The Smart Green Shipping Alliance SGSA is an award winning, collaboration of SMEs, large corporations and academics.
-Our purpose is pioneering maritime renewables.
+The Smart Green Shipping Alliance SGSA is an award winning, collaboration of SMEs, large corporations pioneering maritime renewables.
 To:

-Build economic resilience for the shipping sector in a volatile future - Renewable energy fundamentally changes the economic dynamics of any infrastructure project.
-Once the technology to harness the ‘universal’ power is in place the ‘fuel’ is free, abundant and exclusively available.
+Build economic resilience for the shipping sector in a volatile future - Renewable energy fundamentally changes the economic dynamics of infrastructure assets.
+Once technology to harness infinite renewable power is in place ‘fuel’ is free, abundant and exclusively available.
 This allows decoupling from the old commodity energy systems - traditional bunker arrangements - and provides greater energy security and commercial autonomy.

 For shipping the renewable energy of choice is wind.
 Over thousands of years’ humankind has facilitated global trade through wind powered ships.

 Shipping is a complex and interconnected system.
-The European Climate Foundation and the UCL shipping consultancy UMAS are supporting deep understanding the existing maritime system.
-We are collaborating across the shipping world.
-At the technology development end, we work with world-leading racing yacht designers at Humphreys Yacht Design and Wolfson Unit at Southampton University combining their expertise with commercial naval architects and marine engineers at world-leading ship yards.
-We engage early with Lloyds Register to ensure the new designs are classed swiftly.
-We are working with ship owners, operators, shipping law and insurers, financiers and, most critically, end-users – the people who own the cargo.
+We collaborate across the shipping world.
+The European Climate Foundation and the UCL shipping consultancy UMAS enable deep understanding of the existing maritime system.
+At the technology development end, SGSA works with world-leading racing yacht designers at Humphreys Yacht Design and Wolfson Unit at Southampton University combining their expertise with commercial naval architects and marine engineers at world-leading ship yards.
+We work with Lloyds Register to ensure the new designs are classed swiftly.
+We work with ship owners, operators, shipping law and insurers, financiers and, most critically, end-users – the people who own the cargo.
 They give us the parameters around which to design - the size of ship, it’s speed, routes, loading and discharge ports.

 Beyond that we weave in knowledge from aviation, defence, Formula One and land based renewable energy systems.